 The family of Edmund Mitton of Yorkshire, England near Horton in Ribblesdale immigrated to Ontario in 1818 after the baptism of son John on Aug.
 9th.
 1818 at St. Oswald’s, Horton in Ribblesdale, Yorkshire.

 Marriage license of Edmund and Mary Stott 1809 who immigrated to Kent County, Canada in 1818.
 Location appears to be Hubberholme, Yorkshire where his father Robert was born Nov.
 4th.
 1759.
-Robert was one Joseph “Squire” Mittons 5 children.
+Robert was one of Joseph “Squire” Mittons 5 children.
+He is identified here as a farmer.
+Later it was said that he was a weaver.
+Between the end of the Napoleonic wars and the Corn laws many people changed how they made a living.
+And many migrated.

 Why they left England